cedadev/jasmin-workshop/exercises/ex00/README.md

 ## 2. Specific instructions: setting up your environment

-The same overall process applies to each method, i.e:
+Below, you will find instructions specific to Windows, Mac and Linux.
+However the same overall process applies to each, i.e:

    ```mermaid
    flowchart TD